-Before studying for her Masters, the artist pursued a successful career in fashion design, a field which she draws upon in her cross disciplinary art practice.
+For many years, Jane pursued a successful career in fashion design, a field which she draws upon in her inter disciplinary art practice.
 She co-opts processes associated with textiles, but also employs photography, drawing and painting.
 Of interest to her is the transformation of banal materials into desirable objects, and the way in which contemporary culture fetishizes these.
 Architectural edifice operates as a metaphor for aspiration and social mobility.
 Her enquiries take in urban renewal, the allure of city life, its commodification, and the promise of transformation which it poses to a continual influx of newcomers.

-Jane participated in the Processions 2018 events commemorating the centenary of women's suffrage.
+She participated in the Processions 2018 events commemorating the centenary of women's suffrage.
 Her grandmothers played a formative role in her early upbringing and they were the first generation of women to be enfranchised.
 Following on from Processions she has been engaged in an ongoing project Honouring my Grandmother......Whilst Escaping her Legacy.
-It interrogates and celebrates the skills learnt from her maternal grandmother and how she has used them in her creative career.
-She insists that her grandmother could not have imagined that these 'domestic' skills would lead to her granddaughter earning a living as a fashion designer, much less how they could be re-contextualised in her art practice.
-Her grandma's life was one of considerable hardship, in domestic service before marriage to a coalminer, then limited by the constraints of familial obligations.
+It interrogates and celebrates the skills learnt from her maternal grandmother which are being recontextualised in her practice.

 MFA Fine Art (Merit) Wimbledon College of Art (UAL).
 2016-18

 PTLLS (Preparation to teach in the lifelong learning sector) Lewisham College.
 2009

 Dip.
 Management Studies London South Bank University.
 1992